 •Your Foreclosures results will appear in a “card view” within a Search Results Page (SRP).

-- If you prefer to view properties in a map view click in the pin icon located at the top left corner of the SRP.
+If you prefer to view properties map view, click in the pin icon located at the top right corner of the SRP.

 Registering for the auction

 You’ve browsed the website and found your foreclosure property of interest, now what?
 Unlike ServiceLink Auction Powered by Hudson and Marshall ‘s other sales, registration for Foreclosure auctions is not required, however, at most sales it is required to show proof of funds prior to bidding.

 Quick Tip: Although registration is not required we highly recommend creating a free account and saving the property to your dashboard to easily manage your property portfolio, access to our helpful investment tools and download reports that will simplify the buying process.